-The label IT consumerization has been around since at least 2005 when Gartner Inc. pronounced consumerization "the most significant trend affecting IT in the next 10 years."
-Gartner traced the trend to the dot-com collapse, when enterprise IT budgets shrank and many IT vendors shifted focus to the potentially bigger consumer IT markets.
-The result has been a change in the way technology enters the marketplace.
-Instead of new technology flowing down from business to the consumer, as it did with the desktop computer, the flow has reversed and the consumer market often gets new technology before it enters the enterprise.
+The term consumerization of IT has been around since at least 2005 when Gartner Inc. pronounced consumerization "the most significant trend affecting IT in the next 10 years."
+Gartner and others traced the trend to the dot-com collapse, when enterprise IT budgets shrank and many IT vendors shifted focus to the potentially bigger consumer IT markets.
+The result was a change in the way technology entered the marketplace.
+Instead of new technology flowing down from business to the consumer, as it did with the desktop computer, the flow was reversed, with the consumer market often getting new technology before it entered the enterprise.